wanderer-moe/api/README.md

 Configuration is in `wrangler.toml`.

-You will require either a workers paid plan **or to set your worker to unbound** for authentication and password hashing to work.
+You will most likely require a workers paid plan for authentication and password hashing to work.

 Required environment variables are viewable in `./src/worker-configuration.d.ts`.